Directed by: Seth Rogan, Evan Goldberg || Produced by: Seth Rogen, Evan Goldberg, James Weaver

 The Interview’s consistent ace-in-the-hole is Randall Park’s great turn as the North Korean dictator himself.
 He somehow manages to play a hilarious parody of the infamous political figure while paying tribute to the character’s actual demented insanity and even extensively humanizing him.
 How Park managed to turn Kim into a semi-sympathetic, realistically tragic character who we genuinely feel for (while also laughing at/with) is a feat I’ll never understand.

 In the end, what I’ve noticed about people’s general reactions to the movie is that those who like Seth Rogen’s older, more typical films seem to not be so hot on this newer brand of satire, while those like me who live and breath on sociopolitical satire are much more receptive.
 The Interview is far from the most tenacious satire out there even in recent memory, but for its part it packs an admirable comedic punch topped off by some surprisingly potent action and dedicated lead performances.
-If you don’t like political parodies in the vein of The Daily Show and The Colbert Report and would rather spend your time with fart jokes and awkward sexual humor a la Adam Sandler films or some of Rogen’s earlier movies, then that’s a shame, but if you have the minimum patience to get the witty humor in this movie, I recommend you make the effort to drive the extra half hour to your local independent theatre to check this gig out.
+If you don’t like political parodies in the vein of The Daily Show and The Colbert Report and would rather spend your time with fart jokes and awkward sexual humor a la Adam Sandler films or some of Rogen’s earlier movies, then that’s a shame; if you have the minimum patience required for the film’s satire, however, I recommend you make the effort to drive the extra half hour to your local independent theatre to see this gig.
 Now let freedom ring, motherfuckers 😀

 SUMMARY & RECOMMENDATION: Rogen and Franco decide to mature beyond the glorified stoner-comedies of their past and embrace hard-nosed satire to take down one of the most ridiculous political regimes of the modern era.
 They take no prisoners.
 Randall Park is on fire as the deranged yet oddly sympathetic Kim Jong-Un.
 You’ll never listen to Katy Perry the same way again.

 — However… some of Franco’s caricatured acting grows tiresome, while Rogen’s fascination with shoving objects up his ass and having people bite off his body parts threaten to overwhelm the effective satire around them.